SAP/PyRFC/doc/client.rst

      ``nuc_length`` (in case of fixed length strings or numeric strings), and ``decimals`` (in case of decimal types -- ``RFCTYPE_BCD``).

-3. Later, in the :ref:`server` usage, the classes :class:`FunctionDescription`
-   and :class:`TypeDescription` will be used again when installing a function on a Python server.

 .. _client-errors:

 Errors